Louisvdw/dbus-serialbattery/docs/docs/faq/index.md

 The `config.default.ini` is a file where all possible configuration settings are stored with their default values.
 Every setting is also well documented in order to understand what the setting does.
 This file is overwritten after a version update.

-* Click [here](https://github.com/Louisvdw/dbus-serialbattery/blob/master/etc/dbus-serialbattery/config.default.ini) to see the `config.default.ini` of the `master` branch, which is the latest stable version.
+Click [here](https://github.com/Louisvdw/dbus-serialbattery/blob/master/etc/dbus-serialbattery/config.default.ini) to see the `config.default.ini`.
-* Click [here](https://github.com/Louisvdw/dbus-serialbattery/blob/dev/etc/dbus-serialbattery/config.default.ini) to see the `config.default.ini` of the `dev` branch, which is the most up to date version containing new fixes and features.

 ## How to edit `utils.py` or `config.ini`